rjwalls/CS4401-notes/2099-01-04-outside_of_gdb.md

 Stack is at 0x7fffffffe2a4
 ```

-Notice how the address of `i` on the stack changes when we:
- - run with relative vs. absolute paths, or
+Notice how the address of `i` on the stack changes when we run with relative
- - add command line arguments, or
+vs. absolute paths, or add command line arguments, or add environment
- - add environment variables.
+variables.

 So what's the solution?
 It depends on the situation.
 If you are trying to get
 the venerable stack-smashing-plus-shellcode attack to work, then you'll want to
 employ a NOP sled---more details on NOP sleds in the classic paper "Smashing
 the Stack for Fun and Profit".
 If you have a memory leak, then you can
 (probably) directly figure out the location of the stack based on the contents
-of the leaked memory.
+of the leaked memory. **If you have access to the core dump, then you can often
+directly determine the stack layout---we discuss core dumps in another set of
+notes.**

-**Manipulating the environment variables.** It might also help to manipulate
+**Manipulating the environment variables.** In limited scenarios, it might also help to manipulate
 the environment variables on the machine to make stack addresses more
 predictable.
 You can:
  - view  environment variables with `printenv`,